-HVAC helpers work with experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers work alongside more experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-HVAC helpers typically have less experience and training than fully licensed HVAC technicians, but they remain an important part of quality HVAC service.
+Your average HVAC helper has less experience when compared to fully licensed HVAC technicians, but they are still an important part of the team at an HVAC company.

 Which Tasks Can HVAC Helpers Do?